Creating A Budget and Sticking To It

 Cooking at home will save you money, plus it is better for you to eat a home-cooked meal.
 Eating at home will eliminate the cost of take-out food or restaurant expenses.

 Make your own coffee instead of stopping to buy coffee.

 Buy makeup, beauty supplies, and other necessities when they go on sale.

 Pay your bills on time to avoid late charges.

 7. Build an Emergency Fund

 You need to have an emergency fund or a savings account in place.
-It has been suggested to have at least 6 months salary saved in case of emergencies.
-This might include car repair, replace hot water heater, take the dog to the vet, or anything else that might be a surprise.
+It has been suggested to have at least 6 months’ salary saved in case of emergencies.
+This might include car repair, replacing a hot water heater, taking the dog to the vet, or anything else that might be a surprise.
 This is something that will take discipline to do and will take a while to build up.
 But do it!

 8. Live a Simple Life

 Don’t let money or lack of money control your happiness.
-Don’t stress during the month over this budget.
+Don’t stress over this budget during the month.
 You work hard for your money each payday!
 Work in some fun time and time for yourself and your family.
 It will make sticking to a budget a lot easier.

-Having a budget is a guide so don’t let it completely dictate your life.
-Be in control of your life and your finances and you will be happy and eventually you will have a budget you can live with and have your finances under control.
+Having a budget is a guide, so don’t let it ultimately dictate your life.
+Be in control of your life and your finances, and you will be happy, and eventually, you will have a budget you can live with and have your finances under control.